teambit/docs/docs/getting-started/02-quick-start.md

 ### Add tests

 As you recall, our Bit workspace uses the `@teambit/react` environment extension.
-This environment is pre-configured to use Jest as the default test runner, so we don't need to worry about setting it up.
+This environment is pre-configured to use Jest as a test runner (which means we don't need to worry about setting it up).
 To simplify our UI testing, we'll also make use of the following libraries:

 ```bash
 $ bit install @testing-library/react @testing-library/jest-dom